Tap

 We understand that women recovering from drug and alcohol addiction need support, accountability, and structure.
 That’s why The Light House provides:

-• li-icon Vital individual, group and family therapy,
+• Vital individual, group and family therapy,

-• li-icon Inspirational, faith-building Bible studies and mentors
+• Inspirational, faith-building Bible studies and mentors

-• li-icon Important life-skills training (anger management, parenting, career building, office skills, health & wellness, family relationship and group therapy)
+• Important life-skills training (anger management, parenting, career building, office skills, health & wellness, family relationship and group therapy)

-• li-icon Essential employment skills, and job opportunities
+• Essential employment skills, and job opportunities

 Light House Women’s Recovery Center has everything you or your loved one needs to experience long-term recovery and live a new life with hope, purpose and meaning.